 • Muscle is an active tissue (as compared to body fat).
 The more muscle you have, the more calories you can eat without getting fat.
 Yet muscle loss creates a subtle change in metabolism that can contribute to weight gain with aging.

 • We lose muscle as we age, starting as young as age 20, with a steady decline year after year.
-To treat this age-related loss of muscle, you need to lift weights, use legal steroids/supplements or do other forms of resistance exercise.
+To treat this age-related loss of muscle, you need to lift weights or do other forms of resistance exercise.
 Yet, even strong athletes still lose some muscle with aging.

 • With aging, the average person loses more fast-twitch muscle fibers (used in sprinting) than slow-twitch fibers (used for endurance).
 This loss starts early in life and explains why elite sprinters peak in the early 20s.
 In comparison, elite distance runners maintain their slow-twitch muscle fibers until age 40ish.
 But even top athletes notice they slow down after age 40, at which time the nerves that connect to muscles start to die off, resulting in a loss of both slow- and fast-twitch fibers.
 Athletes can lose about 20% of their muscle fibers between ages 40 and 70.

 • With age, we not only lose muscle but also tend to gain fat.
 It’s easy to eat more even though we need less.
 The cause of weight gain is not due to a “slow metabolism.”
 Metabolic rate remains constant, but daily activity easily declines.
 A study with obese people suggests they sat three hours more per day than their lean peers; this saved them about 350 calories a day.

 • Body fat secretes adipokines (hormones) that have negative effects on muscle strength and contributes to increased inflammation, particularly after ages 60 to 70.
 Inflammation leads to heart disease and diabetes.
 Hence, fatness can be a powerful predictor of disability in people ages 50 to 75.
 Stay lean!